Nine Ways to Be Smart When the Market Goes Down | Wealthsimple

 There's a right way and a wrong way to go through a downturn.
 Lucky for us, the right way is far easier.

 1. Do not panic, unless you like losing money.
 Whenever the bear shows up to the party, he inevitably causes the natural emotional response anyone would feel if a ferocious wild animal wandered into a social gathering—panic and fear.
 All of those gains obliterated!
 Savings decimated!
 The world is ending!
 Sell everything!
-Hide the clam dip!
 This is a good way to make sure your losses stay losses.

 Don't believe us?
 The graph above shows what would happen if you’d invested using one of two scenarios.
 In the first, you do nothing.
 In the second, you employ what's been called a panic-selling strategy—sell everything when the market drops more than 2% in a day, and then buy back 20 days later if things are looking flat or better.
 It turns out the guy who lost the password to his brokerage account would have done better.
 By a lot.
 And that's not including transaction fees.